patrick95350/ai-reading-list/README.md

 # California State Library AI Reading List

-This is the github repository for [CSL's AI Reading List](https://patrick95350.github.io/ai-reading-list/).
+This is the github repository for CSL's AI Reading List.
+View the public version of the reading list at [https://patrick95350.github.io/ai-reading-list/](https://patrick95350.github.io/ai-reading-list/).

 ## ToDos